 How do you plan to make a difference and contribute to a better future with your degree?

 I want to help the older population to be able to live a healthier life and make choices that will keep them moving.
-I also want to travel to Third World countries to help in global health management and promote healthy living practises.
+I also want to travel to Third World countries to help in global health management and promote healthy living practices.

 You can study a Diploma, Associate Degree and Bachelor Degree of Exercise and Sport Science online or on campus with CDU.
 Learn more about how you can get involved.